Austin – IT Specialist

 - When it's necessary to meet in person, the meeting lead shares an agenda as an editable Post in the #it-team channel ahead of time.

-Before Slack, when Jamie needed feedback on a proposal from a vendor, she could:
+Before Slack, when Austin needed feedback on a proposal from a vendor, she could:

 - Try to find a time for all relevant stakeholders to meet.